 Client-Side Encryption

 Google Workspace Enterprise Plus plans offer client-side encryption for Gmail and Drive.
 This feature encrypts data on the user’s device before transmission to Google servers.
 Google receives only encrypted ciphertext.
-The organization controls the encryption keys through external key management services: Google Cloud External Key Manager, Thales CipherTrust Manager, or other FIPS 140-2 validated systems.
+The organization controls the encryption keys through external key management services: Google Cloud External Key Manager, Thales CipherTrust Manager, or other FIPS 140-2 or FIPS 140-3 validated systems.

 This architecture provides cryptographic isolation: Google administrators cannot decrypt customer data even under legal compulsion.
 Client-side encryption requires substantial configuration: external key management deployment, key rotation procedures, and escrow mechanisms for key recovery.